joke2k/faker/README.rst

 When using Faker for unit testing, you will often want to generate the same data set.
 For convenience, the generator also provide a ``seed()`` method, which seeds the shared random number generator.
-Calling the same methods with the same version of faker and seed produces the same results.
+Seed produces the same result when the same methods with the same version of faker are called.

 .. code:: python